telerik/xaml-docs/controls/radgridview/grouping/programmatic-grouping.md

 >The __IsExpanded__ method can also be used to check whether a hierarchy item is expanded.
 More information can be found in the [Basic Hierarchies]({%slug gridview-basic-hierarchies%}) topic.

-In case when checking whether a given group is expanded the __IsExpanded__ method of __RadGridView__ comes in handy.
+When checking whether a given group is expanded, the __IsExpanded__ method of __RadGridView__ comes in handy.
 When a group is passed as a parameter to it, it will return a boolean value determining whether the group is expanded or not.

 #### __[C#] Example 7: Call the IsExpanded method of RadGridView__